Using the Keyframer

 This is how to scroll the list from bottom to top:

-* In the Rendering tab, select the Projects list as source and then the name of the project containing the list of participants
+* In the Source tab, select the Projects list as source and then the name of the project containing the list of participants

-* Place two keys at the beginning and the end of the animation layer with the position parameters close to the illustration below.
+* Place two Keyframes at the beginning and the end of the animation layer with the position parameters close to the illustration below.

 * Apply the FX stack.